Lakeland University Study Abroad Program

 - It is a university with personal touch: The University of Luxembourg enrolls approximately 5,700 students, making it still possible to offer small lectures, working groups and personal tutoring to all of its students.

-Studying abroad in Luxembourg is a great opportunity to broaden your educational experience in the heart of Europe, and it is also affordable, thanks to an exchange agreement between Lakeland College and the University of Luxembourg.
-No additional tuition, other than Lakeland College's regular tuition, is charged.
+Studying abroad in Luxembourg is a great opportunity to broaden your educational experience in the heart of Europe, and it is also affordable, thanks to an exchange agreement between Lakeland University and the University of Luxembourg.
+No additional tuition, other than Lakeland University's regular tuition, is charged.
 Students will be responsible for transportation fees, cost of room and board (as shown below) and meals.